 Test out your computer and all of your hardware in the space in which you're going to be performing.
 You may be running great at home making edits.
 You may be running fine in the rehearsal space.
 You may then move into the theater and have a myriad of issues due to dirty power, the theater's audio system and anything else that's unique to that space.
 The first time you run our software in the performance space, with the theater's audio equipment, lighting rigs, etc, should not be the night of your first performance.

 Give your computer a restart before performances to reallocate RAM.

-Give your computer a restart during intermission (it's been working very hard for your production).
+Close the software at intermission and reopen it before starting up again (it's been working very hard for your production).